laravel/docs/validation.md

 <a name="accessing-nested-array-data"></a>
 #### Accessing Nested Array Data

 Sometimes you may need to access the value for a given nested array element when assigning validation rules to the attribute.
-You may accomplish this using the `Rule::foreEach` method.
+You may accomplish this using the `Rule::forEach` method.
 The `forEach` method accepts a closure that will be invoked for each iteration of the array attribute under validation and will receive the attribute's value and explicit, fully-expanded attribute name.
 The closure should return an array of rules to assign to the array element:

     use App\Rules\HasPermission;
     use Illuminate\Support\Facades\Validator;